By Dom at Reduce My Excess,

 There are over 900 members of the BVRLA, too many for us to list here, but here are some of the big UK based ones:

 Crucially, you can complain to the BVRLA if you feel you have been mistreated by a car hire company (within the UK).
 Their conciliation service can be found here.
 The BVRLA will independently rule on whether the car hire company broke their codes of conduct.
-For extra information on what specific advice they can give and anything else you may need to know, they’ve handily put together a specific page just for consumers, you can find it here.
+For extra information on what specific advice they can give and anything else you may need to know, they’ve handily put together an area that outlines the codes of conduct that car hire companies are required to adhere to, you can find it here.

 The European Car Rental Conciliation Service is essentially the EU version of the BVRLA.
 If you have rented a car in an EU country, then you can use their services to get to the bottom of any complaints you have.
 Check out their website, but make sure you have a read through their stipulations and requests before you launch your complaint, as there are certain exclusions to their procedures.